serpro69/kotlin-faker/docs/src/orchid/resources/wiki/faker-dsl.md

 # Faker DSL

-Faker comes with a DSL to create `Faker` and `FakerConfig` instances:
+Faker comes with a DSL to create `Faker` and `FakerConfig` instances.

+If you're using kotlin - chances are, you will want to use a DSL for creating and configuring `Faker` instances.
+An exception to this could be if you want to postpone creating the `FakerConfig` instance to a later point, in which case check out the "Non-DSL" way of configuring `Faker`s.

 {% tabs %}